|

 History, definition,

-and examples of fine art and crafts by these and other members of
+and examples of fine art and crafts by these and other members

 the Cleveland School